jakmaz/quackstagram/README.md

     LIMIT X;
    ```

+   **Output:** A list of user IDs, usernames, and follower counts, sorted by the number of followers in descending order, limited to X users.

 10. **Find posts that have been liked by all users.**

     ```sql
     SELECT posts.id as post_id, posts.caption as post_content, COUNT(likes.user_id) as number_of_likes
     FROM posts LEFT JOIN likes ON (posts.id = likes.post_id)